• Skip to main content

 Lifestyle Changes After Chronic Myeloid Leukemia (CML) Treatment

 You’re not alone.
-About 8,220 new cases of CML will occur in 2016 – with more men suffering from the illness than women.
+About 1 in 526 people will get CML in their lifetime, according to the American Cancer Society – with more men suffering from the illness than women.

 You May Also Like